NBA Rumors: LeBron James Gives Major Hint On Kawhi Leonard-Spurs Nearing Divorce, ‘The Big Lead’ Reports

-The latest rumors swirling around the league revealed that Cleveland Cavaliers superstar LeBron James has narrowed down his potential free agency destinations to four teams.
+The latest rumors swirling around the NBA reveal that Cleveland Cavaliers superstar LeBron James has narrowed down his potential free agency destinations to four teams.
 According to Kevin O’Connor of The Ringer, these include the Los Angeles Lakers, Houston Rockets, Philadelphia 76ers, and the Cleveland Cavaliers.
 Knowing his relationship with Coach Gregg Popovich, there is an ongoing debate why James didn’t include the San Antonio Spurs on his list.

 LeBron James will once again make a controversial decision this summer.
 The 2017-18 NBA season could be the final season he’s wearing the wine and gold, and multiple signs are pointing out that he’ll leave Cleveland for the second time.
 One of the teams frequently linked to James is the San Antonio Spurs.